-Please note that if you have children, then they will also need to be included in your application with each member your family receiving their own EHIC card.
-All EHIC cards are valid for 5 years and at which time will need to be renewed.
+Please note that if you have children, then they will also need to be included in your application with each member of your family receiving their own card.
+All GHIC cards are valid for 5 years and at which time will need to be renewed.

 S1 Certificate (Replaces existing E106 / E121 forms)

 Should you be relocating from the UK to Spain and are currently in receipt of a UK state pension, you will need to apply for an S1 certificate (replaces the existing E121 form) from the Overseas Healthcare Team in the UK.
 You will then need to register the S1 with your local INSS office (Instituto Nacional de Seguridad Social) so that you can receive your medical card and can also register with your local GP.